lsst/dp0_lsst_io/docs/delegate-resources/index.rst

 Virtual events
 ==============

-Find schedules for upcoming DP0-related virtual events.
+Find schedules for upcoming DP0-related virtual events and recordings for past events.

-The weekly Rubin Science Assemblies offer tutorials, presentations, and Q&A with Rubin staff.
+Rubin Science Assemblies feature hands-on tutorials, Q&A with Rubin staff, and co-working time.
-The annual Rubin Data Academy offers a one-week virtual program of hands-on learning.
+The Rubin Data Academy offers a one-week virtual program of hands-on learning.

 .. toctree::
     :maxdepth: 2